ibm-cloud-docs/FileStorage/best-practices.md

      For example, if you have 6,000 IOPS and are using a 16-KB block size, the volume can handle approximately 94-MBps throughput.
 However, when you have a 1-Gbps Ethernet connection to your LUN, it becomes a bottleneck when your servers attempt to use the maximum available throughput.
 It's because 70% of the theoretical limit of a 1-Gbps Ethernet connection (125 MB per second) would allow for 88 MB per second only.
      {: note}

-## Best practice 2 - Optimize the host and applications
+## Optimize the host and applications
 {: #bestpractice3}

 * **Use the I/O scheduler that best meets your needs**.
 I/O schedulers help to optimize disk access requests.
 They traditionally do achieve optimization by merging I/O requests.
 By grouping requests at similar sections of disk, the drive doesn't need to "seek" as often, improving the overall response time for disk operations.
 On modern Linux implementations, several I/O scheduler options are available.
 Each of these options has their own unique method of scheduling disk access requests.